fernandaroeg/RoDaAd_ROS/rgbd_data_adapter/README.md

 ## Visualization

-The generated bag contains the data provided in the Robo@Home dataset adapted to the ROS message and the required TF data
+The generated bag contains the data provided in the Robo@Home dataset adapted to the ROS message and the required TF data.

-To visualize the data graphically in Rviz you will need to
+TF tree needs baselink.

+imagen, rqt bag, tf

 For more specific details on the rgbd_data_adapter please refer to section BBB of [file](https://github.com/fernandaroeg/ROS_AMCL_Hybrid_Localization/blob/master/TFM_Localizacion_Rodriguez_Fernanda.pdf)